 Sergio Visintini Freschi holds a degree in Electronic Engineering from the Universidad Iberoamericana (UIA), and earned a Master's in Business Administration (majoring in Finance) from the Instituto Panamericano de Alta Dirección de Empresas (IPADE Business School).
 He is an experienced executive with an extensive background in the financial sector, as well as in companies of diverse sectors.
 Mr. Visintini began his professional career at Richardson Marrell, (now Procter & Gamble), later joining as Vice President of Finance and Chief Financial Officer, and as member of the Board of Industrias Peñoles.
 He was Vice President of Finance and Chief Financial Officer for several years at Grupo Nacional Provincial.
-After this, he worked at Rassini for more than ten years where he acted as Vice President of Finance and Chief Finance of the Board of Rassini.
+After this, he worked at Rassini for more than ten years where he acted as Vice President of Finance and Chief Financial Officer, as well as member of the Board of Rassini.
 Since 2015 Mr. Visintini is an independent member of the Board of Metlife Mexico, one of the leading insurance companies in Mexico.

 Antonio Silva Jáuregui holds a degree in Mechanical and Electrical Engineering from Universidad Iberoamericana (UIA), and holds a MBA by the University of Chicago.
 He is an officer with a great background in the alcoholic and non-alcoholic beverages industry, as well as companies in different sectors.
 Mr. Silva started his professional career in 1979, where he performed as Project Engineer in Compañía Industrial de San Cristóbal, then he worked in Scott Paper becoming CFO and member of the Board of Directors thereof.
 Then, he was part of the Directive team of Becle where he worked for more than 15 years as CFO, as well as member of the Board of Directors.
-Since 2016, he has worked as consultant in Cholula and La Viuda Food.
+Since 2016, he has worked as consultant in Cholula and La Viuda Food Company.

-Ronald Anderson is an executive with international experience in various strategic roles throughout the world, perfecting the developed and developing markets.
-Born in the United Kingdom, he started his career in the retail sector, and then took a sales position with Gillette.
-Mr. Anderson worked at Diageo for more than 25 years holding several executive and senior management positions throughout the whole business, mainly outside the United Kingdom, or with global responsibilities.
-In the United States, he led the creation and negotiation of leading market routes in the industry, he became its first Customer Service Officer in the Board of Directors.
-He held a similar position in the Board of Directors as Vice President of Sales of Bacardi, before becoming a Consultant for McKinsey & Co. and a series of new companies
+Ronald Anderson is an internationally experienced executive with a wide range of strategic roles around the world, improving developed and developing markets.
+Born in the UK, he began his career in the retail sector and then took a sales position with Gillette.
+Mr. Anderson has been with Diageo for over 25 years in a variety of executive and general management roles across the business, primarily outside the UK or with global responsibilities.
+In the United States, he led the creation and negotiation of routes to market for the industry's leading brand, becoming its first Chief Customer Officer on the Board of Directors.
+He held a similar Board position as Bacardi's Chief Commercial Officer before advising McKinsey and different new companies (start-ups).

-Alberto Torrado Martínez graduated with a degree in accounting from the Instituto Tecnológico Autónomo de México (ITAM) and holds a Master's degree from the Instituto Panamericano de Alta Dirección de Empresas (IPADE), as well as several diplomas from Harvard and Wharton Universities.
+Alberto Torrado Martínez graduated with a degree in accounting from the Instituto Tecnológico Autónomo de México (ITAM), and also holds a Master's degree from the Instituto Panamericano de Alta Dirección de Empresas (IPADE), as well as several diplomas from Harvard and Wharton Universities.
 Mr. Torrado opened his first Domino's Pizza, after which he obtained the master franchise of the chain for Mexico, which later became Alsea.
 Alsea has been a public company since 1999 and has received several awards such as "Empresa Socialmente Responsable" (Socially Responsible Company).
 It has been part of the sustainability index of the Mexican Stock Exchange since 2013 and since 2018 it was included in the Dow Jones Sustainability Index.
-Similarly, Mr. Torrado holds the position of president of the "Va por mi Cuenta" foundation, which is dedicated to providing food to more than 5,000 people a year and has also served as a member of the Board of Directors of the Mexican Stock Exchange and Banco Santander, among other companies.
+Mr. Torrado is also President of the "Va por mi Cuenta" foundation, which is dedicated to providing food to more than 5,000 people a year, and has also served as a member of the Board of Directors of the Mexican Stock Exchange, Banco Santander, among other companies.